 During the Civil War, President Abraham Lincoln also refused to obey a judicial order.
 Notably, much like scholars today, President Lincoln at times suggested that judicial decisions "must be binding in any case upon the parties to [the] suit."
-But Lincoln's actions in Ex parte Merryman suggest that he believed this rule admitted of exceptions.
+But Lincoln's actions in Exparte Merryman143 suggest that he believed this rule admitted of exceptions.
 The case involved John Merryman, a Confederate sympathizer who was detained by the Union Army, and the legal issue was whether Lincoln could unilaterally suspend the writ of habeas corpus.
-Chief Justice Taney (acting as a circuit justice) granted Merryman's habeas corpus petition and ordered his release, holding that only Congress, not the President, had the power to suspend the writ.
+Abeas corpus petition and ordered his release, holding that only Congress, not the President, had the power to suspend the writ.
 Apparently on Lincoln's order, however, the military refused to comply and Merryman remained in prison.
+Abraham Lincoln also refused to comply and Merryman remained in prison.